Sam Steel: International play

 In August 2015, he was a member of the gold medal Canadian Junior team at the 2015 Ivan Hlinka Memorial Tournament held in Břeclav, Czech Republic.
 On December 15, 2017, Steel was named to the 22-man roster to represent Canada at the IIHF World U20 Championship.
 Canada and Team USA took part in the first outdoor game in the World U20 Championship history during the tournament at New Era Arena, Orchard Park, New York.
 The game was tied after regulation time and Steel was among the players selected by Canada for the shootout to decide the game.
 Steel was one of three Canadians who missed and Canada lost to Team USA.
 However, Canada went on to win the gold medal as tournament champions, beating Sweden 3–1 in the final.

 Personal life

-Steel grew up in Sherwood Park, Alberta and was friends with former NHL goaltender Carter Hart as a child.
+Steel grew up in Sherwood Park, Alberta and was friends with NHL goaltender Carter Hart as a child.
 Steel's older brother Patrick also played hockey.
 While playing hockey for the Canmore Eagles of the AJHL, Patrick died from an undetected heart problem.